harshitbehl/formatic/README.md

 - Interactive sticky header with an animated github source code button & links.
 - Beautiful and interactive landing page showcase with animations.
-  - Spring animated "Omnipresent" text on hover.
+  - Spring animated "Formatic" text on hover.
   - SVG Illustration animation on first render.
-  - A delayed animated attention grabbing button, which will guide towards the task section.
+  - A delayed animated attention grabbing button, which will guide towards the onboarding form section.
-- Task section with a space ship rocket theme.
+- Form section with a space ship rocket theme.
   - Modern & attractive form design.
   - Form is interactive and change as we enter inputs.
   - Form validations & errors.